Ravenneo/Scripts/README.md

 4) **get_fasta_DNA.py**:  Python based script that uses the Entrez util Efetch to download the DNA Fasta sequence for a list of nuccore IDs.
 Run as follows:
 `python get_fasta_dna.py <example@email.com> <file_with_protein_IDs.csv>`

+5) **reptile.py**:  Python based  helper script.
+It is meant to be used after arcane.py or etna.py.
+From the output table of arcane.py or etna.py, it drops all the lines where proteins are annotated as 'hypothetical proteins'.
+Run as follows: `python reptile.py <file_with_IPG_report.csv>`

 ***Dependencies: For Scripts from 2-x, Biopython is needed.
 Additionally, arcane.py require a local installation of HMMER***